jpcsp/jpcsp/ms0/JpcspTrace/README.txt

 - the file is processed line by line
 - leading spaces or tabs in a line are ignored
 - an empty line or a line starting with a "#" is a comment
+- the log buffer length can be set using a line starting with LogBufferLength 0xNNNN
+- the log buffer is written to the log.txt file at each output line unless the following line is present:
+    BufferLogWrites
+  In this case, the log buffer is written to the log.txt file only when the buffer is full.
+This method has a better performance but some log data could be lost in case JpcspTrace is crashing.
 - one syscall to be traced is described in a single line:
 	<syscall-name> <nid> <number-of-parameters> <parameter-types>